rstudio/renv/tests/testthat/_snaps/install.md

       - oatmeal   [1.0.0]
       - toast     [1.0.0]

+      These packages will be installed into "<tempdir>/<renv-library>".

+      # Installing packages ---

       Installing oatmeal   ...
 OK [built from source and cached] Installing bread     ...
 OK [built from source and cached]